 Setting up the right environment for you to think uninterrupted will help you make better decisions.

 Once you’re aware that investing in yourself is necessary and that the right environment is key, answering the question becomes less daunting and the path to getting there becomes clearer.

 In the short term, my tips for putting yourself at the centre and giving yourself thinking space:

 - Get used to prioritising yourself.
 Start small.
 Claim ten minutes in the day and make that time yours.
 To listen to a song, to go for a walk, to address how you’re feeling.
 Notice your mood afterwards.

 - Find a time and a place in your day to be still.
 Is there a garden square nearby?
 Perhaps there’s a roof garden in your office where you can distance yourself from your work.

 - Take some advice.
 There people who are qualified in personal development who are equipped to give tailored support and guidance.

 iOpener is a transformative personal development programme from i-coach that will guide and support you as you reflect on what matters to you and map out a more meaningful future.
 It then equips you with essential life skills that enable you to evolve and embrace change.
-To find out more, meet us at one of our information evenings in London or Leeds.
+To find out more, attend one of our taster events.